 British school cafeteria serves healthy food for students.
 But they are forbidden to eat in their classroom.
 However, they are allowed to drink water or fruit juices.

 American school cafeterias do not serve healthy and tasty food.
-For lunch, kids have to wait in a long queue where they are served soggy pepperoni pizza and applesauce.
+Instead, for lunch, kids have to wait in a long queue where they are served soggy pepperoni pizza and applesauce.

 The Teaching Method

-In the UK, the relationship between teachers and students is in the UK is friendly enough.
-Students in the vast majority of British schools address their teachers by title and surname, probably ‘Sir’ or Miss’.
-For instance, in a traditional manner, the students are expected to stand up when a teacher enters a classroom.
+For instance, traditionally, the students are expected to stand up when a teacher enters a classroom.
 The class will be expected to be quiet and polite.
-The students need to pay attention when the teacher is speaking and explaining the lesson.
-If the teacher makes a mistake of some kind, someone in the class will point it out for the teacher.
+The students must pay attention when the teacher speaks and explains the lesson.
+If the teacher makes a mistake, someone in the class will point it out to the teacher.

-The traditional method of teaching includes students to patiently writing down everything that their teacher says.
+The traditional teaching method includes students patiently writing down everything that their teacher says.
 For one thing, teachers try to keep their lessons lively and helpful.
-They arrange an interactive session where, more importantly, students speaking up independently say their opinion.
-Teachers encourage having the opinions of students heard.
-This is considered a major part of the educational process.
+They arrange an interactive session where, more importantly, students speak up independently and say their opinion.
+Teachers encourage having the views of students heard.
+This is considered a significant part of the educational process.

 The Extracurricular activities

-The British curriculum is immensely interactive and interesting.
-British schools have put more emphasis to develop idea and skill about the outside world, rather than bookish knowledge.
-The school day proper may run from 9 am to 3.30pm.
+The British curriculum is immensely interactive and exciting.
+British schools have emphasized developing ideas and skills about the outside world rather than bookish knowledge.
+The school day proper may run from 9 am to 3.30 pm.
 They include more activities afterward.
-The after-school session, there are clubs that might run until 4.30 or 5 pm.
+In the after-school session, some clubs might run until 4.30 or 5 pm.

-Choir practice takes place during lunchtimes and after school.
+Choir practice takes place during lunchtime and after school.
 Sometimes, there is after-school sports practice; and there may even be the option of picking up an extra qualification with after-school lessons.

-These kinds of extra-curricular activities are usually and are an inseparable part of British school life.
+These extracurricular activities are usually inseparable from British school life and the English education system.
 Most students enjoy getting involved in one or more of them.

 Since British kids specialize and start their education early, they finish their curriculum early and apply directly to programs.
-If a student wants to be a doctor, they can take Science at A-levels, then apply directly to medical programs.
-Same goes for law school, and pursue their career likewise.
+For example, if a student wants to be a doctor, they can take Science at A-levels, then apply directly to medical programs.
+The same goes for law school and pursuing their career likewise.

-This is different to the American system where the students have much more flexibility when applying for any subject.
-The specific 4-year degree the student got basically allows the student to apply anywhere.
+This differs from the American school system, where the students have much more flexibility when applying for any subject.
+The specific 4-year degree the student gets allows them to use it anywhere.

 British students have access to apply to 5 universities.
 Therefore, the acceptance rates for even top universities are substantially higher.
-Plus, England and the whole United Kingdom is the home to four of the world’s top six universities, which includes Cambridge, Imperial College of London, Oxford and University College of London fall along with MIT and Harvard.
+Plus, England and the United Kingdom are the home to four of the world’s top six universities, including Cambridge, Imperial College of London, Oxford, and University College of London.

-The UK aggressively recruits students from around the world in its universities and colleges.
-The British Council provides great facilities and welcomes students to come from your home nation to study in the United Kingdom.
+The U.K. aggressively recruits students worldwide in its universities and colleges.
+The British Council provides excellent facilities and welcomes students from your home nation to study in the United Kingdom.